Wildlife (film): Plot

 One night, after a dinner hosted by Miller, Miller dances with a drunken Jeannette and kisses her; he spends the night at Joe's house, which a shocked Joe discovers later that night.
 After Miller leaves, Joe confronts Jeannette about the affair.
 Jeannette does not admit to caring about Miller or no longer loving Jerry, but concedes that the affair will make their life financially better, and she implores Joe to think of a better plan for her.
 He tells her that he cannot.
+The next morning, Joe packs up some of his belongings and heads to a bus stop.
+As the bus arrives it begins to snow, signaling the end of the wildfires, and Joe returns home.

 Jerry returns and is met with a lukewarm reception by Jeannette, who reveals that she has begun renting an apartment in town, and Joe is free to stay with her.
 Devastated and suspecting an affair, Jerry asks Jeannette to admit to her relationship.
 Furious upon hearing that Miller slept with Jeannette in the family house, Jerry drunkenly goes to Miller's house and tries to set it ablaze.
 Miller catches him in the act and confronts him, admonishing him about his behavior with Joe present.
 When an injured Jerry pleads with Joe to help him escape before the police arrive, Joe flees on foot to the police station, where he discovers his father has not been arrested.
 Returning to the house, he learns from Jerry that Miller will not press charges, but his parents' marriage is over.

 Jeannette moves to Portland, Oregon, to teach, while Joe lives peacefully with Jerry, who has become a successful salesman.
 Jeannette returns spontaneously one weekend to a strained, but polite, reunion, where she learns Joe has been promoted and is on the honor roll.
 Joe takes his parents to the photography studio, where he requests that they take a family portrait for his sake.
 An uncomfortable Jeannette is initially reluctant, but accepts, and the family takes one final portrait together.